kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image104.png)

 Now, we will edit the sixth and final mapping: the one to "AddTalentProfileData".
+Finally, map the process ID returned from HCM to response XML payload.

 ![](images/300/RC_image111.png)